WillemDoesIt/ResourceCenter/README.md

 ```

 > [!NOTE]
+> If you install via winget you will need to restart your gitbash session before cargo will act as installed.
+>
+> All except for the last two lines can be run in Powershell.
+>
+> `./deploy.sh` may take a minute upon the first compilation.
+>
 > If running `./deploy.sh` has trouble in compiling, there may be an issue with your rust install, check to see if you can make any rust project with `cargo init` and `cargo run` in GitBash or Powershell, if this gives a linking error, installing [Visual Studio C++ Build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) should fix the problem.